How to Prevent Rust on a Car

 Get the Service You Need at Tamaroff Nissan

 When you pay a visit to the service center at Tamaroff Nissan, we’ll walk you through the process of detailing your car.
 Although they can’t rust, keeping your tires in great condition is no less important than caring for your vehicle’s body, and our trained technicians are prepared to give drivers in the Dearborn and West Bloomfield areas all the help they need.
-Contact us today to schedule service, learn to identify leaks, and discover other ways to keep your car looking its best.
+Contact us today to schedule service, learn to identify leaks or how long brake pads last, and discover other ways to keep your car looking its best.